-Diabetics without diabetic retinopathy had similar visual results to non-diabetics after cataract surgery with a small incision.
-Diabetics have a greater risk of post-operative complications, which can be treated conservatively.
+Diabetics without diabetic retinopathy have comparable vision effects as non-diabetics after cataract surgery with a small incision.
+Diabetics have a greater risk of post-operative complications, which should be treated conservatively.
 As a result, extra caution should be exercised both during surgery and during post-operative follow-up.